Þorrablót or Thorrablot (Icelandic midwinter feast)

 Main courses:

 This is where the menu begins to get really interesting.
 Almost everything you find on a typical Þorri buffet is made from lamb or mutton, with a few exceptions.
-The food can be separated into two categories: sour and non-sour.
-The sour food has been pickled in extra strong skyrmysa (whey) for several weeks.
+The food can be separated into two categories: soured and non-soured.
+The soured food has been pickled (=soured) in extra strong skyrmysa (whey) for several weeks.
 The trick is to get it sour enough to tell where it's been, but not so sour that you can't tell what it is.
 Most of the sour food is also served non-sour.
 In the old days, sour milk was sometimes uses instead of mysa.

 Sour only:

 Hrútspungar or pressed sheep's testicles.
-Has little taste of its own, and a texture reminiscent of pressed cod roe.
+Has little taste of its own, and a texture reminiscent of very densely pressed cod roe.

 Hvalspik or whale blubber.
-This became hard to find after the parliament passed a law forbidding whaling several years ago.
-It has made a small comeback recently, due to the whaling ban being lifted.
+This wasn‘t available for a long time due the the whaling ban, but made a comeback when the whaling ban was lifted.
 Fresh whale blubber is stringy and tough, but pickling it makes it soft and more digestible.

-Lundabaggar - This is a tough one to explain - it is made from secondary meats, like colons and other such stuff, rolled up, boiled, pickled and sliced.
+Lundabaggar: this is a kind of sausage made of secondary meats, like colons, meat and fat scraps, rolled up, boiled, pickled and sliced.
 Usually very fatty.

-Bringukollar - breast meat.
+Bringukollar – brisket meat with.
 These are cuts of really fat meat on the bone, which have been boiled before pickling.
-As the name suggests, these pieces come from the breast of the animal.
+As the name suggests, these pieces come from the brisket.

 Selshreifar - seal's flippers.
 These are rare, except at some family feasts where the participants have hunted the seals themselves.

-Hvalllíki or fake whale blubber.
+For a while during the whalin ban, you could buy hvalllíki, aka fake whale blubber.
 This was invented after the whaling ban.
 It is made from fish, and has a colour and texture reminiscent of the real thing, but an entirely different taste.
 Has become a Þorri staple for many, and is by some preferred over the real thing.
-I think that now whale blubber is available, this will probably disappear soon, unless whaling stops again.

-cooked before pickling.
+Slátur.
+Of this there are two types: Lifrarpylsa or liver sausage and blóðmör or blood sausage.
 Both are quite good when fresh, but take on wholly different taste when pickled, which people either love or loathe (I happen to like it).
-Both contain rye meal, which contributes to the souring process and creates a special kind of taste that's hard to describe.
+Both contain rye meal and suet.
 Both are quite firm when fresh, but will take on a crumbly texture after extended pickling.
 These can actually be pickled in water or milk, as the rye meal causes a souring action similar to whey.

 Sviðasulta - sheep's head jam (headcheese; brawn).
 This is quite good when pickled, and delicious fresh.
 It is made by cutting up the meat from cooked sheep's heads (svið), pressing into moulds and cooling.
 The cooking liquid turns into jelly when cold, and keeps the whole thing together.

-Svínasulta, or spiced pigs' head jam/headcheese.
+Svínasulta, or spiced pigs' head jam/head-cheese/brawn.
 A recent addition to the Þorri table, probably borrowed from the Danish.
 Tastes much better fresh than pickled.

 Non-sour: